 - Posts – this is an exclusive notebook for my blog posts.
 This is where I draft and finish everything.
 If there’s a sudden topic I wanna write, I will create a note here with the title or the idea of what I would write about.
 Most of the time it is just pure text notes and links.

 There are other things you can add for your Blog Stacks. it can be about your Social Media Strategy, SEO research and many more.
 Right now my stacks and notebooks are still in a mess because I have to do a lot of things lately.

 For me, this is the most important among those I listed.
 Tags are the best way to organize your notes.
-In my notes, tags refers to a progress of a note.
-For some people they would use it to categorize.
+In my notes, tags refer to a progress of a note.
+For some people, they would use it to categorize.
 Although I use it for categorization too, I use it mainly for checking progress.
 When I say progress, it’s not in a way like this note is 10% finished then the other tag is 50% finished.
 Let me cite some examples.

 Example of Tags I use

 - Blog Notes

 - Reference – This consist of reference articles like shortcodes for WordPress, html tags.Explore – Articles I want to explore or learn that is related to blogging.Affiliate – All affiliate links.Topics – List of my brainstormed topics.

 - Blog Post Flow

 - Idea – Just really an idea, it could just have the topic, title or outline.Drafting – In the process of writing.
 Editing – In the process of editing it on WordPress, this includes adding internal or external links and photos.Published – When it’s done.